Which section should you be in?

 Like other students in the class, you will have 2 required essays and these can either be submitted online at the assignment dropbox in Blackboard or dropped off at the professor's mailbox in hard copy form.
 Your essays will be due by 9:00PM on Mondays and Wednesdays, the day before the scheduled time for the other students.
 You will be able to sign up for essay dates by email on a first come/first serve basis.
 If you have not signed up for an insight slot within a week of the schedule being posted, you will be assigned a date by the instructor.

-You may gain 30 extra credit points through participation on the Blackboard discussion board.
+You may gain up to 30 extra credit points through participation on the Blackboard discussion board and/or attendance at authorized extra credit events.

 During the semester, you are permitted to make one change of sections.
 So, for example, if you choose the classroom but decide it would be easier to watch the classes at home and take your quizzes online, you will be able to make that change.
 However, after one change, you are then committed to the section that you have selected for the rest of the semester.
 As a general policy, a switch in sections will require you to finish the week in the section you have signed up for.
 So, for example, if you are in a classroom section and ask for a switch to an online section on Wednesday, the switch will not be effective until the following week and you will still need to take the classroom test on Thursday.